Inner bounds via simultaneous decoding in quantum network information theory: Interference channel

-\paragraph{Remark:} It is possible to get another Han-Kobayashi style inner bound if we allow independent prior entanglement between all the four possible sender-receiver pairs i.e. if we allow both cis and trans entanglement.
+It is possible to get another Han-Kobayashi style inner bound if we allow independent prior entanglement between all the four possible sender-receiver pairs i.e. if we allow both cis and trans entanglement, where trans entanglement refers to prior entanglement between $A_1$ and $B_2$, and $A_2$ and $B_1$.
 In this scenario, we can directly employ, as a subroutine, the entanglement assisted one-shot inner bound for the three sender quantum multiple access channel described in \cite{sen:oneshot}.
 All the message parts will now be transmitted using entanglement assistance.
 However, we do not discuss this further in this paper because we feel that trans entanglement is an unnatural resource.